 - Shane Snyder (ANL)

-Cong Xu, Suren Byna, Vishwanath Venkatesan, Robert Sisneros, Omkar Kulkarni, Mohamad Chaarawi, and Kalyana Chadalavada, LIOProf: Exposing Lustre File System Behavior for I/O Middleware.
-2016 Cray User Group, London.
+- Cong Xu, Suren Byna, Vishwanath Venkatesan, Robert Sisneros, Omkar Kulkarni, Mohamad Chaarawi, and Kalyana Chadalavada, "LIOProf: Exposing Lustre File System Behavior for I/O Middleware."
+In Proceedings of the 2016 Cray User Group.
+London, UK.
 May 2016.

 - Glenn K. Lockwood, Nicholas J. Wright.
-Understanding I/O performance on burst buffers through holistic I/O characterization.
+"Understanding I/O performance on burst buffers through holistic I/O characterization."
 MCS Seminar, Argonne National Laboratory.
 May 2016.

 - Glenn K. Lockwood.
-Developing a holistic understanding of I/O workloads on future architectures.
+"Developing a holistic understanding of I/O workloads on future architectures."
 2016 SIAM Conference on Parallel Processing for Scientific Computing, Paris.
 April 2016.

 - Julian Kunkel, Philip Carns, Shane Snyder, Huong Luu, Matthieu Dorier, Wolfgang Frings, and Glenn K. Lockwood.
-Analyzing Parallel I/O. Birds of a Feather session, International Conference for High Performance Computing, Networking, Storage and Analysis (SC15), Austin.
+"Analyzing Parallel I/O." Birds of a Feather session, International Conference for High Performance Computing, Networking, Storage and Analysis (SC15), Austin.
 November 2015.

-- Wahid Bhimji, Debbie Bard, Melissa Romanus, et al. Accelerating science with the NERSC burst buffer early user program.
+- Wahid Bhimji, Debbie Bard, Melissa Romanus, et al. "Accelerating science with the NERSC burst buffer early user program."
 2016 Cray User Group, London.
 May 2016.